 Last Updated: 03/23/2017

-Parts Group: Door, entire assembly, but excluding armrest & trim panel
+Parts Group: Door, outboard of armrest and trim panel

 Finally, after all this work, I have the problem fixed.
 The door locks, but I noticed I’ve put one part in the wrong way around.
 That part works, but it’s not an ideal situation.
 To fix it I’d have to take everything apart again.
 For now, I don’t want to.
 So the car is now parked safely, and locked -- for the first time in years -- until I have much, much more time.